thegetty/quire-docs/content/api-docs/shortcodes.md

 ## `q-publisher-team`

-Note: this should be folded into the `q-contributor`.
+Note: this should be folded into the `q-contributors`.

 ## `q-revision-history`